Brazil downgrade leaves little choice but austerity for Rousseff

+BRASILIA, Sept 10 One thing is clear for Brazil's economy after its credit rating was downgraded to junk: political leaders now have little choice but to push ahead with painful austerity measures if they hope to regain market confidence.

+Faced with a growing budget deficit and the worst recession in nearly three decades, senior officials said on Thursday they will double down on austerity to lift revenues, cut spending and balance public finances that went off kilter with a raft of stimulus measures in recent years.

-"This is a wake up call for Brazil, for Congress and for the government," said Senator Eunicio Oliveira, leader of the PMDB party, Rousseff's main coalition ally.
+"This is a wake up call for Brazil, for Congress and for the government," said Senator Eunicio Oliveira, leader of the PMDB party, the government's main coalition ally.
 "There is no alternative but to cut spending and feel the pain."

+Standard & Poor's on Wednesday stripped Brazil of its hard-won investment grade rating, moving sooner than the government and investors had expected.

-Rousseff, a leftist who has repeatedly used stimulus packages to try to grow the economy and has failed this year to define a clear path out of recession, changed her tone on Thursday.
+President Dilma Rousseff, a leftist who long defended her stimulus efforts and has failed this year to define a clear path toward economic recovery, quickly changed her tone.

-In a newspaper interview, the beleaguered president, who recently proposed a 2016 budget with a deficit, said she is now committed to achieving a primary budget surplus equal to 0.7 percent of GDP.
+In an interview published Thursday in Valor Economico, a financial newspaper, the beleaguered president, who recently proposed a 2016 budget with a deficit, said she is now committed to achieving a primary surplus next year.

 In addition to cost-cutting, the government will pursue tax hikes to raise revenues, she said.
 "Unequivocally, we have to expand revenues."

-Brazilian assets fell in early trade but later recovered some ground.
-The real currency ended 1.3 percent lower and the Bovespa stock index was off 0.3. percent.
+Although investors expected a downgrade at some point, they still sold off Brazilian assets early on Thursday.
+Stocks suffered modest losses while the currency, the real, fell nearly 3 percent to a 13-year low of 3.9 per dollar.

+Finance Minister Joaquim Levy, a banker who has faced tough resistance as he tries to steer through more market-friendly policies, said the government will send a new round of cost-cutting proposals to Congress, which so far this year has largely bucked austerity and in some cases increased spending.

-Levy said the new belt-tightening measures would help Brazil, winded by the collapse of a global commodities boom, adjust to lower growth and demand in China.
+Levy said the measures would help the country, winded by the collapse of a global commodities boom that fueled an export bonanza for Brazil, adjust to lower growth and demand in China.

 "This is not a country on the edge of crisis.
 It's a country that is adjusting itself for a very different global environment," he said in a television interview.
 "The sooner we adjust, the less costly that transition will be."

-To succeed, Rousseff will have to win cooperation from her unruly allies in Congress, which has so far this year largely bucked austerity and in some cases increased spending, not to mention opposition lawmakers, many of whom support calls for her to resign or be impeached.
+To succeed, Rousseff will have to win cooperation from her unruly allies in Congress, not to mention opposition lawmakers, many of whom support calls for the president to step down or be impeached.

 "The president has no credibility in Congress and many here doubt her ability to continue governing," said Danilo Forte, another PMDB lawmaker.
 "Raising taxes will be politically very difficult."